-- Action Point 1: Register to LivePlans or a similar solution – I want you to register to a business planning software that can teach you business planning with real life examples.
-My recommendation is LivePlans as i have used them an found them to be far ahead of their competition.
+- Action Point 1: Register to LivePlans or a similar solution – I want you to register to a business planning software that can teach you business planning with real-life examples.
+My recommendation is LivePlans as I have used them and found them to be far ahead of their competition.

 - Action Point 2: Once you are up and running on a Business Plan Solution, start looking at their sample plans and kick off your first business plan.

 - Action Point 3: Learn to use a Spreadsheet – Setup a simple spreadsheet to get started with Financial Panning.
 Use the example I gave above for your reference.